ournetworks/2019/sessions/submission-acceptance-form.md

 # Recording

-- [ ] The presentation can be livestreamed
+- [ ] The presentation can be live streamed
 - [ ] The presentation can be recorded and posted on the Our Networks website

 You can see an example of the previous recorded talks at: https://ournetworks.ca/recorded-talks/